i-Tree Leeds: Putting a Value on the City’s Trees

 The first stage of our Leeds-wide project involved a detailed evaluation of the trees on the University of Leeds campus as part of the Sustainability Service’s Living Lab scheme.
 As well as understanding the current woodland resource, this assessment will facilitate future decision making on planting in and around campus.

-In summer 2017 over 800 trees were surveyed by volunteer staff and students from the University.
-Over 100 different tree species were identified and their measurements taken.
+During the summers of 2017 and 2018, over 1400 trees were surveyed by volunteer staff and students from the University.
+Over 130 different tree species were identified and their measurements taken.
 LEAF scientists then analysed the data using i-Tree Eco (v6), a tool developed by the USDA Forest Service.

-The campus trees are estimated to store over 300 tonnes of carbon (which is over 1000 tonnes of carbon dioxide), and remove around 11 tonnes of carbon (40 tonnes of carbon dioxide) from the air every year.
+The campus trees are estimated to store over 500 tonnes of carbon (which is almost 2000 tonnes of carbon dioxide), and remove around 18 tonnes of carbon (66 tonnes of carbon dioxide) from the air every year.

 The map below shows locations and species of trees on the University of Leeds campus and some of the benefits they provide.
 The map has three layers: 1) Species and measurements, 2) Carbon storage and sequestration, 3) Pollution removal.